MicrosoftDocs/xamarin-docs/docs/mac/deploy-test/performance.md

 ---
 title: "Xamarin.Mac performance"
-description: "This document provides some performance considerations for Xamarin.Mac apps." ms.prod: xamarin ms.assetid: 54B07DED-FDF2-49B2-A5FB-3A9357E65922 ms.technology: xamarin-mac
+description: "This document provides some performance considerations for Xamarin.Mac apps.
+It discusses the modern target framework, the linker, AOT, delegates, Cocoa APIs for reusing views, and async code." ms.prod: xamarin ms.assetid: 54B07DED-FDF2-49B2-A5FB-3A9357E65922 ms.technology: xamarin-mac